 Best Time to Visit Lefkada?

-The typical Mediterranean climate of Lefkada, with its distinct seasonal temperatures, means if you want to soak up the warm weather, you had best visit in summer.
+The typical Mediterranean climate of Lefkada, with its distinct seasonal temperatures, means if you want to soak up the warm weather, you had best visit in summer months.

 July and August are usually the hottest months, making them the best time to visit if you intend to spend your time at the beach.
 This is particularly true if you intend to take advantage of the water sports on offer, as even the surrounding seas will be comfortably warm.